henrysky/astroNN/docs/source/neuralnets/callback_utils.rst

     mean = [5., 5., 5.]
     std = [1.]

+5. `Mode 3s` means normalizing data with featurewise mean and standard derivation=1 the data (only centered the data), then apply sigmoid for normalization or sigmoid inverse for denormalization.
+It is useful for normalizing spectra for Variational Autoencoder with Negative Log Likelihood objective.

-5. `Mode 255` means normalizing data with mean=127.5 and standard derivation=127.5, this mode is designed to normalize 8bit images
+6. `Mode 255` means normalizing data with mean=127.5 and standard derivation=127.5, this mode is designed to normalize 8bit images

 .. code-block:: python